ctrlaltdeleon/infinitygauntlet/soul/profile.md

 # values project

 - 2014
   - strength, positive energy, passion, selflessness
-- What values would you like to see practiced by other people toward you?
+  - what values would you like to see practiced by other people toward you?
-  - "I would very much enjoy people practicing courtesy and integrity around me.
-The amount of people who don't practice this is very depressing to me.
-People should have a good sense of what a good person is through the values of courtesy and integrity.
-In general, to be kind and to be humble.
-I would love to see this happen."
+    - "i would very much enjoy people practicing courtesy and integrity around me. the amount of people who don't practice this is very depressing to me. people should have a good sense of what a good person is through the values of courtesy and integrity. in general, to be kind and to be humble. i would love to see this happen."
-- What is your career goal?
+  - what is your career goal?
-  - "My career goal is to be a computer programmer for groups such as Microsoft, Riot Games, or Blizzard.
-I would also enjoy working on security systems and anything that would benefit the people as a whole.
-I know the one and only value that ties in incredibly well to these goals would be commitment."
+    - "my career goal is to be a computer programmer for groups such as microsoft, riot games, or blizzard. i would also enjoy working on security systems and anything that would benefit the people as a whole. i know the one and only value that ties in incredibly well to these goals would be commitment."
-- What was the single most important thing you learned in this class?
+  - what was the single most important thing you learned in this class?
-  - "Moderation.
-Not only does it occur in health, but in relationships, events, hobbies, everything."
+    - "moderation. not only does it occur in health, but in relationships, events, hobbies, everything."

+# workflow

+- opera gx
+  - dark mode activated with right click "turn to dark"
+  - settings
+    - custom theme #6082b6 color
+    - turn off auto-pause for player when trying to use spotify and youtube at the same time